 More disturbing still is the ability for governments to track your IP address and browsing habits, particularly if you are accessing sites within a country with an oppressive regime.
 And hackers can also snoop on your activity, possibly tracking back your IP address to your computer or network then launching cyber attacks against them.

-By using a VPN like KeepSolid VPN Unlimited, you can hide your actual IP address and make use of an encrypted connection to the internet, which keeps you hidden from preying virtual eyes and helps avoid search engine logging.
+By using a VPN you can hide your actual IP address and make use of an encrypted connection to the internet, which keeps you hidden from preying virtual eyes and helps avoid search engine logging.
 Even if snoopers did manage to unearth the IP address of your connection, all they would see is an address linked to the VPN service not an IP address that can be traced back to you.

 Furthermore, if you’re using a voice over IP service, like Skype, with a VPN you can make use of encrypted connections to further protect yourself against hackers trying to intercept and listen in on your calls.

 The private and encrypted connections VPNs provide can also help protect you when using an unsecure open public Wi-Fi network or hotspot which can be pretty easy for hackers to lurk on in order to see and intercept your data, due to a lack of encryption or user authentication on such networks.